 With the ongoing threat posed by California wildfires, be sure you have made a plan should a fire strike in your area.
 Make sure you know where the fire alarms, smoke detectors, hoses, and escape routes are in your apartment community.
 Typically, the escape plans are posted in the stairwells and/or near the elevators.

 On a higher floor?
 Where are the stairs and if they are blocked by fire or smoke, do you have an alternate exit strategy?
 Count the number of doors between your apartment and the nearest exit, and memorize the number in case you have to evacuate in the dark.

 - Don’t rush out into the hallway.
 Feel the door with the back of your hand, and if it feels hot, find another way out.

 - Use the stairs, not the elevator.

-- Close all doors behind you as you escape to slow the fire’s spread.
+- Close all doors behind you as you escape to slow the spread of the fire.
 Do not prop doors open.

-- Listen carefully to any announcements broadcast over the loudspeakers, or communications via text from community management.
+- Listen carefully to any announcements broadcast over loudspeakers, or communications via text from community management.

 - If you’re unable to escape, stuff wet towels or linens around the door, and call the fire department to tell them where you are.
 If possible, open the window and signal for help.